HouseTrip/housetrip.github.com/_posts/2015-11-25-abtesting-from-scratch.md

 In a series of papers in the early 20th century, J. Neyman and E. S. Pearson developed a decision-theoretic approach to hypothesis-testing [<a href="#footnotes">9</a>].
 The theory was later extended and generalised by Wald [<a href="#footnotes">10</a>].
 For a full account of the theory, see the book of Lehmann and Romano [<a href="#footnotes">11</a>].

-In this framework we state an hypothesis (also called <em>null-hypothesis</em>) and by looking at the number we will try to reject it.
-In our example we hypothesize that the true conversion of our visitors is <em>p_a</em> and that the proportion <em>p_b</em> we collected in the B variant is simply due by chance.
-In other words we assume that our real world visitors behave like in variant A and we quantify the probability of seen variant B's proportions under this hypothesis.
+In this framework we state a hypothesis (also called <em>null-hypothesis</em>) and by looking at the number we will try to reject it.
+In our example we hypothesize that the true conversion of our visitors is <em>p_a</em> and that the proportion <em>p_b</em> we collected in the B variant is simply due to chance.
+In other words we assume that our real world visitors behave like in variant A and we quantify the probability of seeing variant B's proportions under this hypothesis.

 So, what is the probability of having <em>120</em> or more conversions if the true mean of the binomial distribution is <em>p_a = 0.01</em>?
 We simply have to sum the probability of all possible events: